OS2borgerPC/os2borgerpc-admin-site/monitoring.md

 # Monitoring OS2BorgerPC admin-site

-There are various ways of monitoring the application, som are:
+There are various ways of monitoring the application, some are:
 1) health check
 2) viewing logs
 3) viewing resource usage